hashashin/OctoPrint-OpiTemp/README.md

 Simple plugin to show Orange Pi (running armbian) SOC temperature in the navbar.

-Some code ~~inspired by~~ stealed from: https://github.com/ntoff/OctoPrint-NavbarTemp
+Some code ~~inspired by~~ stolen from: https://github.com/ntoff/OctoPrint-NavbarTemp

 ## Setup